robotnyc/wifi-ap/docs/reference/configuration.md

 ## wifi.local-pwr-constraint

-Add Power Constraint element to Beacon and Probe Response frames This config option adds Power Constraint element when applicable and Country element is added.
+Add Power Constraint element to Beacon and Probe Response frames, when applicable.
+The Country element must be set for this to happen.
 Power Constraint element is required by Transmit Power Control.
 This can be used only with ieee80211d=1.
 Valid values are 0..255 (dB below maximum allowed transmit power).

 Default value: *3*